philocalyst/fweh/README.md

 ## Acknowledgements

 *   Thanks to the Rust community and the maintainers of all the libraries used in this project.
-*   Inspired by various image processing tools and the need for a simple, scriptable framer.
+*   Inspired by various image processing tools and the need for a simple, scriptable framing tool.

 ## License